OpenSwitchNOS/openswitch-ops-topology-common/doc/how_to_guide.md

 ```

 ## Topology Common Code library tests
 The library defines APIs that many tests will be using and depending on.
-As changes are added to the library, the API may change and dependent tests may break. **As a responsible developer please make sure to add tests along with the library contributions.**
+As changes are added to the libraries, the API may change and dependent tests may break. **As a responsible developer please make sure to add tests along with the library contributions.**

 The test code lives in  the `test/` directory.